-The main report discusses available subgroup analyses.
+The main report discusses available subgroup analyses in the setting of obstructive HCM.

 The data on mavacamten in the setting of symptomatic non-obstructive HCM is substantially weaker compared to in the setting of symptomatic obstructive HCM.
-Improvements in cardiac biomarkers such as NT-proBNP and cTnI with mavacamten in the MAVERICK trial in patients with non-obstructive HCM point to potential benefits of the drug, but improvements in patient-important outcomes such as NYHA class or HRQoL were not observed although the study was not adequately powered for these clinical endpoints.
+Improvements in cardiac biomarkers such as NT-proBNP and cTnI with mavacamten in the MAVERICK trial in patients with non-obstructive HCM point to potential benefits of the drug, but improvements in patient-important outcomes such as NYHA class or HRQoL were not observed although the study was not adequately powered for these clinical endpoints.15